TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-datamigrationsolution-tsg/content-tsg-for-choosing-a-data-migration-solution-1.md

  TSG Choose a data migration solution

-**Whats the current data migration solution scenario you woudl like to choose from?**
+**Whats the current data migration solution scenario you would like to choose from?**

 Answers:

 1: Common Azure Data transfer solutions

-2: Data Migration - Across Storage Accounts and External Sources (blob/file)
+2: Data Migration - Across Storage Accounts and External Sources (Blob/File)

 3: Moving from Classic to ARM